-There is no accurate information on annual switching rates in each customer segments (household, commercial and industrial) available.
+Energy Market Authority has not collected accurate information on annual switching rates, but is preparing to do that in the future.
 According to the sample surveys carried out by the branch organisation the Finnish Energy Industries approximately 11 per cent of household customers had changed their supplier by the end of year 2004.
 However, some of customers who have not switched his/hers supplier, have negotiated a new contract on competitive prices and are no more purchasing electricity within supplier's obligation to supply.
-According to the energy amounts sold to the household customers about 70% of energy was sold within supplier's obligation to supply in 2004.
-The comparable figure for the small and medium-scale industrial and business users was only 18%.
+According to the energy amounts sold to the household customers about 70 per cent of energy was sold within supplier's obligation to supply in 2004.
+The comparable figure for the small and medium-scale industrial and business users was only 18 per cent.